sejaldua/DS4B/content/homework/week10.md

 - **Suggested**
   - Begin EDA for your project
   - DataQuest!
+  - Prepare 1-2 questions for our guest speaker [Andrew Dumit](https://www.linkedin.com/in/adumit/) (from [Buoy Health](https://www.buoyhealth.com)) next week!
+Also try out their AI-based conversational-style platform with some example symptoms.
   - Chat with your roommate / housemate / parents about data ethics!
 The more we talk about it, the more aware and informed we will be, which generates more noise around the topic, which ultimately leads to change! :)